It’s easy to make your own oven-dried tomatoes! These tomatoes are tangy and delicious, and will bring a ton of flavor to your recipes.

 We usually do quite a few varieties of tomatoes, and inevitably the ones that do the best are the little cherry tomatoes.

 One summer, we had lots of cherry tomatoes, and I decided that I wanted to try drying them in the oven.
-I had heard that the flavor was the same as if you were to dry the tomatoes in the sun, and since I don’t have a safe way to do that, into the oven they went!
+I had heard that the flavor was the same as if you were to dry them in the sun, and since I don’t have a safe way to do that, into the oven they went!

 Making oven-dried tomatoes is SO easy to do, and I highly recommend it.
 It just takes a few simple steps.